HomerKH19/MM1-Updates/README.md

 Also a BIG THANKS goes out to the following people's help: Pedro Pena, Joel Ewy & David Graham.
 The latter two helped with the troubleshooting back in the 90's for Paul & Kevin.

-I hope to soon get my MM/1 up and running with newer technology.
+I hope to soon get my MM/1 up and running with a new ATX power supply.

 First is to start with an upgrade to the Minibus.